Updated June 15, 2023

-|Definition||Method used to devise complex algorithms and models that lend themselves to prediction.
-This is the core principle behind predictive modeling||An advanced form of basic descriptive analytics which makes use of the current and historical set of data to provide an outcome.
+|Definition||The method used to devise complex algorithms and models that lend themselves to prediction.
+This is the core principle behind predictive modeling.||An advanced form of basic descriptive analytics which makes use of the current and historical set of data to provide an outcome.
 This can be said to be the subset and an application of machine learning.|

-|Modus operandi||Adaptive technique where the systems are smart enough to adapt and learn as and when a new set of data is added, without the need of being directly programmed.
-Previous calculations will be used to provide effective results||Models are known to make use of classifiers and detection theory to guess the probability of an outcome given a set of input data|
+|Modus Operandi||An adaptive technique is where the systems are smart enough to adapt and learn as and when a new set of data is added without the need of being directly programmed.
+Previous calculations will be used to provide effective results.||Models are known to make use of classifiers and detection theory to guess the probability of an outcome given a set of input data.|

-|Approaches and models||
+|Approaches and Models||

-|Update Handling||Statistical model is updated automatically||Data scientists need to run the model manually multiple times|
+|Update Handling||A statistical model is updated automatically||Data scientists need to run the model manually multiple times|

-|Requirement clarification||Proper set of requirements and business justifications need to be provided||Proper set of business justifications and requirements need to be clarified|
+|Requirement Clarification||A proper set of requirements and business justifications need to be provided||A proper set of business justifications and requirements needs to be clarified|

-|Driving technology||Machine learning is data driven||Predictive modeling is use case driven|
+|Driving Technology||Machine learning is data-driven||Predictive modeling is used in case driven|

 Both these technologies are providing solutions to organizations worldwide in their own realms.
-Top organizations like Google, Amazon, IBM, etc. are investing heavily in these artificial intelligence and machine learning algorithms to tackle real-world problems in a better and an efficient manner.
+Top organizations like Google, Amazon, IBM, etc., are investing heavily in these artificial intelligence and machine learning algorithms to tackle real-world problems in a better and an efficient manner.
 It is up to you to decide what kind of method your business need.
-Go ahead write to us in the comment section below which technology benefited you in what way.
+Go ahead and write to us in the comment section below about which technology benefited you in what way.

-Follow our blog for more Big data and current technology based articles.
+Follow our blog for more Big data and current technology-based articles.